In this document:

 - We don’t offer support for Google Analytics or Google Tag Manager.
 This is beyond our level of knowledge.
 If you need additional help, we recommend you reach out to an analytics developer.

-Method 1: Importing Our Pre-Made Tag Manager Container
+Method 1: Importing Our Pre-Made Google Tag Manager Container

 Pre-Requisites